Bulky waste collections

 **Please clean and empty fridges and freezers of all food before we collect them.

-No, we don’t collect
+We don’t collect

 How to book your collection